New timescale for submission of minehead planning application

 What is a PPA?

-The Authority is working with York Potash under a Planning Performance Agreement signed on 10 January 2014 which sets out a timescale for pre-application discussions leading to the submission of a new mine head application at the end of July 2014.
-The PPA also provides funding towards the cost of giving pre-application planning advice to the company for the mine head and other parts of the project.
+The Authority is working with York Potash under a Planning Performance Agreement signed on 10 January 2014 which sets out a timescale for pre-application discussions leading to the submission of the new mine application at the end of September 2014.
+The PPA also provides funding towards the cost of giving pre-application planning advice to the company for the mine and other parts of the project.
 This is normal procedure when dealing with complex developments and encouraged by government in the interests of efficiency and good service.

 Relevant planning policy